Scheduled Events

 Property Description

-On overlap See explanation of options in Long-running Events.
+On overlap See explanation of options in Long-Running Events.

 Monthly Properties

-• Execute on a specific weekday
+• Weekday – run it on a specific weekday

 This allows you to run the event on the same date every month, or number of months (for example, the 5th of each month).